 Vietnam is one of the cheapest countries to visit in Asia.
 Sitting along the popular Southeast Asia banana backpacking route, it is a popular destination for all kinds of backpackers.
 Travellers usually travel from Hanoi in the north to Ho Chi Minh City in the South, or vice versa.

 Along the way, you will find plenty of incredible attractions and sights.
 You will find the natural paradises of Ninh Binh and the UNESCO world heritage site of Ha Long Bay in the north of the country.
-As you traverse through Central Vietnam, you will find the lantern filled old town of Hoi An which is always a favourite among backpackers, along with the city of Danang where the famous hand bridge in the clouds is located.
+As you traverse through Central Vietnam, you will find the lantern-filled old town of Hoi An which is always a favourite among backpackers, along with the city of Danang where the famous hand bridge in the clouds is located.
 Finally, as you move south you will find the beach resort of Nha Trang, the mountains and rice paddies of Dalat, and the buzzing floating markets in the Mekong Delta.

-Cups of beer start at just $0.30 on Beer street, local food costs between $1.30-2.60, and motorbike rental from $5 per day.
+Cups of beer start at just $0.30 on Beer Street, local food costs between $1.30-2.60, and motorbike rental from $5 per day.
 A backpacker’s budget for accommodation can range from $4 for a bed in a dorm to $10 for a private double room.
 As for transport, you can purchase a bus ticket to take you from one end of the country to the other for less than $50, making multiple stops at all the hotspots along the way.
 You can visit a lot of the attractions for free if you’re willing to drive yourself on a scooter or take a Grab motorbike taxi.
-The most costly attractions is an overnight boat trip to Ha Long Bay and the entrance fee into Sun World Ba Na Hills ($33).
+The most costly attractions are an overnight boat trip to Ha Long Bay and the entrance fee into Sun World Ba Na Hills ($33).

 Backpacker budget: A good budget for Vietnam, staying in hostels and eating street food, would be around $20 per day, excluding flights and visas.